Book an Appointment

-Chinese Medicine
+Chinese Herbal Medicine & Nutraceutical Consultation

 Acupuncture, Moxabustion & Lifestyle Coaching

-Massage Therapy
+Massage Therapies

 Rooted in the ancient landscapes of Greece and Albania, Anamaria comes from a long lineage of physicians and pharmacists skilled in both conventional allopathic and holistic healing modalities, including herbal medicine, hydrotherapy, and heliotherapy.
 Some of her earliest memories include foraging for wild blackberries, figs and chestnuts along the Ionian and Aegean Sea.
 Summers spent with her grandfather along the Albanian Riveria were filled with lessons about Mediterranean herbs and their healing properties.
 These experiences deeply influenced her passion for health rooted in ancient wisdom and inspired her to follow in the footsteps of her forebears.